avastmick/intro-computers-python/Lesson-1.md

 Open Python IDLE (Python Commandline)

-- Should look like this:
+- Should look something like this:

 ```
 Python 2.7.13 (v2.7.13:a06454b1afa1, Dec 17 2016, 20:53:40) [MSC v.1500 64 bit (AMD64)] on win32